 The use of dairy products such as yogurt or ghee is another difference between the two nations’ cuisine.
 Pakistani dishes are less likely to contain these ingredients because they mainly consume meat.
 As for Indians, they have a more veggie-focused diet so dairy products are plentiful in their meals.

 See a brief comparison of Pakistan and Indian dishes here.

 Now, it’s time to get into the kitchen and quip up some Indian dishes for yourself!
 Just read these easy-to-follow recipes and do as the instructions say.
 You won’t have to deal with your cravings for Indian foods while the restaurants are closed no more.

 Masala Cheese Puri (Poori)

 This is a delightful breakfast that anyone can make.
 These puri balls are also perfect for your kids’ lunch boxes.
 All it takes is 10 minutes of prep time and another 10 minutes of actual cooking.
 So why don’t you try it out now!?

-The Indian Jeera Rice recipe is not your typical rice recipe.
-It’s fluffy and puffed-up cumin rice, which is not only appealing to the eyes but also perfect in flavor.
-Roll your sleeves, get into the kitchen, and within 20 minutes, you can explore what this dish tastes like.
+The Indian Jeera Rice recipe is not your typical side recipe from India.
+It’s fluffy and puffed-up cumin rice, which is appealing to the eyes and perfect in flavor.
+Roll your sleeves, get into the kitchen, and within 20 minutes, you can explore this dish’s taste.

 Indian cuisine is not all about mains or side dishes.
-Pakora is a healthy starter or snack as it contains vegetables.
-Interestingly, you can find it sold as a snack on the street or at a restaurant alike.
+Pakora is a healthy Indian starter or snack as it contains vegetables.
+Interestingly, you can find it sold as a snack on the street or at a restaurant.
 Plus, it’s gluten-free and vegan-friendly.